-I will begin by admitting that I was somewhat hesitant to agree when my mom suggested we go to a place called Moose Winooski’s one day last week while I was visiting her and my dad (and their cute dog Kiki).
+I was keen for a dining adventure after my mother suggested we go to a place called Moose Winooski’s one day last week while I was visiting her and my dad (and their cute dog Kiki) where they live in Barrie, north of Toronto.
 We had spent the morning hitting up some thrift shops (a post of the great things I found will be coming soon) and were ready for lunch.
-Not to be snobbish, but I just wasn’t sure if the city-girl in me would enjoy a place with an odd name like that, but I trust my mother’s taste and Moose Winooski’s it was going to be.
+What a fun place it turned out to be!

 I grew up in a camping family … every summer was filled with lantern light, campfires, folding chairs, sleeping bags and nature walks (and poison ivy, skunks, black flies and mosquitoes but we won’t talk about those).
 My memories are clad with beaten-up signs pointing to where the lake or the outhouses were.
 Our trips were mostly spent within the province of Ontario (in which the city of Toronto is, at the southern end), so I can’t say if these items spoke to all of Canada, however I can say that whoever was in charge of decorating the place certainly knew their way around northern Ontario.